Code-Institute-Submissions/milestone-project-113/README.md

 11. Contact us form

-    - This enables users to contact the cafe about any questions they may have by completing the form.
+    - This enables users to contact the organisation about any questions they may have by completing the form.

 12. Social Media links

-    - These provide users with links to the different social media platforms where the cafe has a presence.
+    - These provide users with links to the different social media platforms where the organisation has a presence.

 13. Responsive Design